-- 3. Save where the context provides otherwise- - (a) MiFID investment firms are subject to the requirements in Parts 2 and 6, - (b) investment business firms who are not fund administrators are subject to the requirements in Parts 2, 3 and 6, - (c) fund administrators are subject to the requirements in Parts 2 to 5 and 7, - (d) management companies authorised pursuant to the UCITS Regulations are subject to the requirements in Parts 6 and 7, - (e) alternative investment fund managers authorised pursuant to the AIFM Regulations are subject to the requirements in Parts 6 and 7, - (f) fund service providers are subject to the requirements in Part 7, and - (g) market operators are subject to the requirements in Part 8.
+3. Save where the context provides otherwise-

+- (a) MiFID investment firms are subject to the requirements in Parts 2 and 6, - (b) investment business firms who are not fund administrators are subject to the requirements in Parts 2, 3 and 6, - (c) fund administrators are subject to the requirements in Parts 2 to 5 and 7, - (d) credit institutions authorised pursuant to section 9 or section 31C of the Act of 1971 and in respect of carrying out MiFID investment business only are subject to the requirements in Part 6, - (e) management companies authorised pursuant to the UCITS Regulations are subject to the requirements in Parts 6 and 7, - (f) alternative investment fund managers authorised pursuant to the AIFM Regulations are subject to the requirements in Parts 6 and 7, - (g) fund service providers are subject to the requirements in Part 7, and - (h) market operators are subject to the requirements in Part 8.